Labor shares the concerns of people across Australia who are worried about the impact of gambling advertising, particularly on children.

 - Gambling ads streamed online during live sports are restricted.
 For further information seehttps://www.acma.gov.au/make-complaint-about-gambling-ad.
 If you believe there has been a breach of these restrictions, you can lodge a complaint with the ACMA at https://www.acma.gov.au/interactive-gambling-complaint-form

-Labor will be following up with the Government on the impact of COVID-19 on the advertising and consumption of online gambling in Australia, as well as steps to strengthen consumer protections.
+Labor will be following up with the Government on the impact of advertising and consumption of online gambling in Australia, as well as steps to strengthen consumer protections.